Filename Considerations

 Introduction

-When using the Desktop App, depending on the operating system (OS) you are using, file and folder names can have different restrictions.
-Creating files and folders with allowed names on one OS, may have issues or even can“t be synced because of different rules in another OS.
-This page gives you a brief overview of limitations of different OS for file and folder names.
+When using the Desktop App, depending on the operating system (OS) you are using, file and folder names and their lengths can have different restrictions.
+Creating files and folders with allowed names or maximum lengths on one OS, may have issues or even canĀ“t be synced because of different rules in another OS.
+This page gives you a brief overview of limitations regarding file and folder names on different operating systems.

 This is not an ownCloud rule but an OS dependency |